 - You may have a Jackson-Pratt® drain (JP drain) in place when you leave the hospital.
 This is a plastic drain that’s inserted in your chest to drain the fluid from your surgery.
 The drain is usually removed 1 to 2 weeks after your surgery.
 Your nurse will teach you how to care for it before you go home.

 - If you will be traveling by car, place a small pillow or towel between the seat belt and your reconstructed breast.
 The skin over your reconstructed breast is often thin and can be scraped easily.
 This can lead to infection.

-- To create a natural fold under your breast, your doctor placed sutures (stitches) under your skin which you won’t see.
+- To create a natural fold under your breast, your doctor placed sutures (stitches) under your skin that you won’t see.
 They will dissolve on their own and don’t need to be removed.
 These sutures may cause you to feel a pinching or pulling sensation and can be painful.
 If you have any pain, take your pain medication.

 For the first 48 hours after your surgery:

 - You may have a slight fever.
 Your temperature could reach 101° F (38.3° C).

 - The skin around your reconstructed breast may become pink or red.

 These aren’t signs of an infection.
 They’re signs that your body is adjusting to the implant.
 Call your doctor if the redness or fever doesn’t get better 48 hours after your surgery or if your temperature gets higher than 101° F (38.3° C).

 - Don’t shower or wet your bandage for the first 48 hours after surgery.